nishtha2405/nishtha2405/README.md

 </div>

-I'm a Sophomore at AKGEC, Ghaziabad.
+I'm in my junior year at AKGEC, Ghaziabad.

  -   Pronouns: She/her 🙋🏻‍♀️
- -   A Machine Learning Enthusiast
+ -   A Machine Learning Enthusiast.
- - 🔭 Currently working on my Coding Skills
+ - 🔭 Currently working on my Coding Skills.
- -   I am looking for help with Competitive Coding
+ -   I am looking for help with DSA.
+ -   Looking for opportunities where i can utilise my current skills and can learn more from the people i work with.
  - 📫 How to reach me: pandeynishtha03@gmail.com